7 Reasons Google Ads Isn't Reaching Your Full Daily Budget

-Sometimes, if you pick a narrow enough keyword, volume is low enough that you get it all.
-Yup, just, all of it.
+Sometimes, if you pick a narrow enough keyword, the volume and competition metrics are low enough that you get it all.
+Yup, all of it.
 You pay for each and every bit of potential traffic coming from that keyword, and you still have money left over.

-This is pretty similar to the issue above; if you don't have many keywords listed on your ad, your ad might not have much volume to run each day.
-Even of those keywords have a moderately high monthly volume, their daily volume might be low enough that you spend enough to capture it all.
+This situation is pretty similar to the issue above; if you don't have many keywords listed on your ad, your ad might not have much volume to run each day.
+Even if one of those keywords has a moderately high monthly volume, its daily volume might be low enough that you spend enough to capture it all.